gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ![alt text](/images/hacker-man.jpg "Logo Title Text 1")

 Why am I suggesting all of this?
 Because although it is easy to just find a data set on the internet, this is not how you are going to get your data in industry.
-And if you have found you are data set online, chances are someone has already done something with it.
+And if you have found your data set online, chances are someone has already done something with it.
 This might be your chance to try something new.

 ## What competitions are good for